dlrudie/Snip/README.md

 =========
 There are a handful of variables you can use within the Output Settings.

+These variables only affect the output of Snip.txt itself.

 * $$t = Track Title
 * $$ut = TRACK TITLE
 * $$lt = track title
 * $$a = Track Artist
 * $$ua = TRACK ARTIST
 * $$la = track artist
 * $$l = Track Album
 * $$ul = TRACK ALBUM
 * $$ll = track album
 * $$i = Spotify track ID
 * $$n = New line